LUMC/python-course/planning/exercises_flow_control.md

 2. Considering a list `integers = [-2, 3, 20, -4]`.
    - Print only the positive values from the `integers` list.
    - Extend the `integers` list with another `10` values.
-   - Print the number of positive values from the updated 'integers' list.
+   - Print the number of positive values from the updated `integers` list.